-Following a final determination in the institution's disciplinary proceeding that dating violence, domestic violence, sexual assault, or stalking has been committed, the institution may impose sanctions depending on the mitigating and aggravating circumstances involved.
-The possible sanctions include: warning; reprimand; probation; restitution; fine; loss of privileges; suspension or expulsion/termination; activity restriction; restriction on eligibility to represent the University at any official function.
+Following a final determination in the institution's

+disciplinary proceeding that dating violence, domestic violence, sexual assault, or stalking has been committed, the institution may impose a sanction depending on the mitigating and aggravating circumstances involved.
+The possible sanctions include: warning; reprimand; probation; restitution; fine; loss of privileges; suspension or expulsion/ termination; activity restriction; restriction on eligibility to represent the University at any official function.
 If a suspension is imposed on a student, it may be for part of a semester, a full semester, or an entire academic year.
-Student sanctions can be found at https://srr.siu.edu/ student-conduct-process/sanctions.
-An employee may be suspended for any length of time determined appropriate by Labor and Employee Relations.
+An employee may be suspended for any length of time determined appropriate by the Labor Relations.
 Following a suspension, the individual will be required to meet with Student Affairs (student) or Labor Relations (employee) to discuss re-entry and expectations going forward.
-Employee sanctions can be viewed at https://eforms.siu.edu/siuforms/ forms/ler0200.pdf